Visit the Christmas Markets in Berlin

 Christmas Magic at the Gendarmenmarkt

 Gendarmen Market WebsiteThe Weihnachtszauber market is a little bit at the luxury end of the scale, concentrating on gourmet food and handmade goods.
-The location is in the square between the French and German cathedrals and the Berlin Concert Hall.
+The location is usually in the square between the French and German cathedrals and the Berlin Concert Hall, but has changed for 2023 and 2024 to nearby Bebelplatz.

 Times: Sunday-Thursday: 12.00 to 22.00 (24.12 until 18.00)